DoanThanhChung-HE176077/Group5-InsuranceManageSystem/README.md

 This project was developed as part of the SWP391 course to gain hands-on experience in building a full-stack web application while applying industry-standard development practices.

 ---

-Make sure the images are in the same folder as the README file, and verify their filenames for proper rendering.